JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 burst of indignation, “you would have been disgraced for life!
 If I had spoken out to no ears but yours, you would have denied it, as you are denying it now!
 Do you think I should have believed you?
-Would a man hesitate at a lie, who had done what I saw YOU do–who had behaved about it afterwards, as I saw YOU behave?
+Would a man hesitate at a lie, who had done what I saw _You_ do–who had behaved about it afterwards, as I saw _You_ behave?
 I tell you again, I shrank from the horror of hearing you lie, after the horror of seeing you thieve.
 You talk as if this was a misunderstanding which a few words might have set right!
 Well! the misunderstanding is at an end.
 Is the thing set right?
 No! the thing is just where it was.
-I don’t believe you NOW!
+I don’t believe you _Now_!
 I don’t believe you found the nightgown, I don’t believe in Rosanna Spearman’s letter, I don’t believe a word you have said.
 You stole it–I saw you!
 You affected to help the police–I saw you!
 You pledged the Diamond to the money-lender in London–I am sure of it!
 You cast the suspicion of your disgrace (thanks to my base silence!) on an innocent man!
 You fled to the Continent with your plunder the next morning!
-After all that vileness, there was but one thing more you COULD do.
+After all that vileness, there was but one thing more you _Could_ do.
 You could come here with a last falsehood on your lips–you could come here, and tell me that I have wronged you!”